Access4all/adg/pages/knowledge/aria/purpose/README.md

 The intention behind ARIA is intriguing: it could be a big help in making the web a more accessible place.
 And knowing that ARIA was released in 2014, it is a real shame that browsers and screen readers still by far aren't capable of truly handling it in a homogenous and robust way.
 Alas, even if developers use ARIA in perfect accordance to its technical specification, this often will not be of much use for the targeted users.
 So at the time being, in most cases we don't recommend the use of ARIA.
 Let us hope that the situation will change for the better some time in the future.

 Aside from the `role` attribute (which you should try to avoid in most cases), after all there exist some `aria-*` attributes that can be used standalone and are supported by all modern browsers and screen readers - more or less both homogeneously and robustly.
 So in some specific situations, these attributes can be of real help, but you need to know exactly in which cases.
+You will learn more about these in this chapter.

 In our guide, we stick to traditional HTML solutions wherever possible to avoid shaky ARIA ground.
 And if we do suggest ARIA once in a while, you can be confident that it is based on years of experience, so the proposed solution is known to work and has stood the test of time.